Neeraj-Gautam/Netflix-Clone/README.md

 Neeraj Gautam

 # demo
-The app is deployed using Firebase at Netflix Clone Link
+The app is deployed using Firebase at Netflix Clone Link:https://netflix-clone-e23d2.web.app

 # Available Scripts
 In the project directory, you can run: